 After detecting that a factor has a significant effect on a dependent variable globally, we often want to go further into detail and ask which specific factor levels differ from one another.
 For example, we may test the effects of a factor involving 4 medical treatments on blood pressure.
 Running a one-way ANOVA on the data would answer the very general question: “is there at least one treatment which significantly differs from the others?”
 If the ANOVA test is significant, another question could be asked: “what treatments differ from one another?”
 This question requires testing the differences between all pairs of treatments.
 Pairwise multiple comparisons tools were developed to address this issue.

 Pairwise multiple comparisons tools usually imply the computation of a p-value for each pair of compared levels.
 The p-value represents the risk that we take to be wrong when stating that an effect is statistically significant.
 The higher the number of pairs we wish to compare, the higher the number of computed p-values, and subsequently the risk of detecting significant effects which are not significant in reality.
-Considering a significance level alpha of 5%, we would likely find 5 significant p-values by chance over 100 investigated effects that are insignificant in reality.
-Consequently, multiple pairwise comparisons tools involve p-value corrections: p-values are penalized ( = raised) as their number grow.
+Considering a significance level alpha of 5%, we would likely find 5 significant p-values by chance over 100 significant p-values.
+Consequently, multiple pairwise comparisons tools involve p-value corrections: p-values are penalized ( = their value is increased) as their number grow.

 The choice of pairs of factor levels to be compared depends on the question we are asking and should thus be done while planning for a study.
 Indeed, we are often interested in comparing all levels with one another.
 In this perspective, XLSTAT provides different methods including the Tukey HSD (Tukey Honest significant difference) procedure, which is, along with Fisher LSD, one of the most commonly used procedures in pairwise multiple comparisons.
 Newman-Keuls’s SNK method is also famous and available in XLSTAT, although it is not very reliable because it is weakly conservative.
 The REGWQ method is among the most reliable tests, although not widely used.